ajitkumargiri/Parquet-Application/readme.md

 Workflow: How It Operates

 Presently, all events are being published to the legacy Kafka system.
 However, our innovative application introduces a transformative approach.
 It adeptly reads all incoming new or updated messages from the existing Kafka platform.
-Subsequently, these messages undergo a comprehensive transformation process, which involves converting them into a novel party model.
+Subsequently, these messages undergo a comprehensive transformation process, which involves converting them into a novel new model.
 This refined representation enhances data integrity and accuracy.

 Following this meticulous transformation, the application proceeds to dispatch these enhanced messages to a freshly established Kafka topic within the Azure ecosystem.
 This transition to Azure is not only a technological evolution but also a strategic enhancement, leveraging Azure's advanced capabilities for seamless data management and scalability.